serpapi/google-search-results-golang/README.md

 [The full documentation is available here.](https://serpapi.com/search-api)

-Feel free to fork this repository to add more backends.
+free to fork this repository to add more backends.

 ## Installation